gon-uri/detach_rocket/README.md

 ## Citation

-If you find these methods useful in your research, consider citing this repository.
+If you find these methods useful in your research, please cite this article.

+<a id="1">[1]</a>
+Dijkstra, E. W. (1968).
+Go to statement considered harmful.
+Communications of the ACM, 11(3), 147-148.